dkirkby/E4S/i2c.md

 ## OLED Display

-The [OLED display](https://www.adafruit.com/product/4440) in your kit has a very small resolution of 128x32 pixels, but this is sufficient to display three lines of text.
+The [OLED display](https://www.adafruit.com/product/4440) in your kit has a very small resolution of 128x32 pixels, but this is sufficient to display three short (up to 21 characters) lines of text.
 CircuitPython needs several libraries to accomplish this, as you can see in this example program:
 ```python
 import time
 import board